pragmatic-objects/site/_chapters/003_reusable_assertions.md

 ---

 When reading "Elegant Objects" materials about testing, I was always asking myself: why the tests in Java should look so procedural?
-Usually, class of a typical JUnit-based test suite is nothing but a bunch of procedures, one per test case.
+Usually, class of a typical JUnit-based test suite is nothing but a bunch of procedures insode a class, one per test case.
 I am not criticizing this style, but lets try to make the tests in elegant way and see what profit it may give to us?

 Let's consider an example: